ironthree/bodhi-rs/README.md

 - All `GET` requests are implemented, and all actual API responses should successfully deserialize.
 - `POST` requests are work-in-progress.
-- refactoring around common traits with common logic is constantly happening

 Note that the API is not finalized yet, and minor changes will still happen before the `1.0.0` release.